 You can configure WinZip's context menu enhancements using the Explorer tab of the WinZip Options Window.

-Note: in order to change the settings on the Explorer tab in WinZip's WinZip Options window, you may need administrative privileges.
-If you are using Windows Vista or later, if required, Windows will present the User Account Control window so you may grant administrative privileges for this operation.
+Note: in order to change the settings on the Explorer tab in WinZip Options, you may need administrative privileges.
+For those items that require it, Windows will present the User Account Control window so you may grant administrative privileges for this operation.

 In the WinZip Options window you'll find options on how and where WinZip's menu items are displayed, and you can enable or disable many of the items individually.